Brought to you by Leafs By Snoop

 Part II - "Targeted"

-So, now that you’ve seen the first two eps of our series, perhaps you’re wondering how you can join the fight for cannabis justice.
+So, now that you’ve watched every episode (right?), perhaps you’re wondering how you can join the fight for cannabis justice.
 The individuals featured throughout Prisoners of Prohibition — some of which are currently due to serve life in prison over marijuana — need your help in convincing the White House to grant them clemency, as well as getting Congress to do the right thing and finally legalize cannabis nationwide.
 Join the movement and put your John Hancock on the petitions listed below:

 Urge Congress to pass the Marijuana Justice Act, which would end the federal prohibition on pot, allow individuals across the country to clear their records of cannabis charges, while cutting law enforcement funding for states with racially disproportionate marijuana arrests.